Kenan Sofuoğlu: Injuries

 During training for the 2017 Supersport World Championship in early February, Sofuoğlu broke a finger bone.
 He had to undergo two operations.
 Just before the first round of the championship in Australia, he performed a two-day test, but was not ready to race because of pain when braking, and decided not to start.
 He flew back home to undergo another operation, and stated that he would miss the opening two rounds, but would be present again in Spain, the third round of the championship.

 On 30 September, Sofuoğlu broke his pelvis in three places after a crash during the Superpole session of a championship race in France.
 The same day, he was flown to Istanbul, Turkey for medical care by air ambulance.
 His doctor stated that Sofuğlu could be discharged from the hospital in 5–6 weeks if everything went right.
 Sofuoğlu confirmed the recovery period as 12 weeks.

-After a period of only five weeks he returned to participate in the last meeting at Qatar, finishing the race in third place and totalling points for second place the championship.
+After a period of only five weeks, Sofuoğlu returned to participate in the last meeting at Qatar, finishing the race in third place and totalling points for second place the championship.

 Sofuoglu announced his retirement from racing on the build-up to the fifth round of the 2018 season at Imola after sustaining another injury at Phillip Island.
 This is in addition to a crash at Magny-Cours in the previous year, when he suffered a hip injury.